 Most rural organizations should not start with high-risk models.
 Shared savings programs, especially MSSP, provide a practical entry point to build capability before taking on downside risk.

-Part 2: Why Value-Based Care Matters for Rural Health
+Part 2: Why VBC Matters for Rural Health

 Where Rural Organizations Have an Advantage

-Rural providers are better positioned for value-based care than many assume.
+Rural providers are better positioned for VBC than many assume, due to the following reasons.

 • Closer patient relationships